• Skip to content

 The Population Affected – Why Is It Important?

-Every child deserves to lead a fulfilling life and the opportunity to flourish in school, regardless of their SEND.
+Every child deserves to lead a fulfilling life and the opportunity to flourish in school, regardless of their Special Educational Needs and Disabilities (SEND).
 When learning difficulties are not picked up and met early, they can go onto impact negatively on self esteem, on confidence, engagement in learning and on life chances.
 In addition, children develop quickly in the early years, so the earlier the intervention, the greater the impact it will have.

 All early years and education providers are responsible for doing their best to ensure that special educational needs are met.
 This involves identifying needs early and ensuring that parents, children and young people are at the centre of decision making.
 All teachers must have high aspirations for children with SEND.
 The school Special Educational Needs Coordinator (SENCO) has a key role, assessing, planning and reviewing progress, alongside the child and their parents.